- Assistive Technologies in Special Education*

 EDL 529: Intro to Management Leadership

 The course is designed to analyze the components of educational curriculum leadership necessary to improve instruction in K-12 education institutions.
 The focus is on the development of a personal and coherent vision of effective institutions including knowledge of alternative visions, the design of steps to achieve a vision, the knowledge and attitude needed to affect changes in programs.
-Students will be introduced to the concept of the "principal as change agent."
+In this Online Masters Degree in Educational Technology course, students will be introduced to the concept of the "principal as change agent."
 Issues facing educational leaders, with a focus on principals in K-12 education will be considered in the context of the educational administrator as the chief architect of school improvement and change.

 EDU 665/EDT 665: Research Seminar and Project